 On February 2, 2016, the Company entered into a \$1,500 note payable agreement with stated annual interest rates of 3.75% with a related party through common ownership.
 The note was due on demand.
-Interest paid on the note payable to an affiliate was \$47 and \$56 for the years ended December 31, 2018 and 2017, respectively.
-The balance outstanding on the note payable at December 31, 2017 was \$1,500.
-On October 18, 2018, this note payable was paid in full.
+Interest paid on the note

-During the fourth quarter of 2018, the Company has a receivable of \$375 from a principal shareholder for certain business expenses related to a potential business venture.
+At December 31, 2018, the Company had a receivable of \$375 from a principal shareholder for certain business expenses related to a potential business venture.
 This amount is included in the Company's accounts receivable balance as of December 31, 2018.
+In September, 2019, this receivable was paid in full by the principal shareholder through a non-cash exchange of property.